 1. Shrug off parenting fails: Let’s stop beating ourselves up and start accepting that our kids will be fine despite biting the neighbours’ kid, refusing to eat greens (unless bogeys count?), and never EVER listening to a word we say.
 It’ll all come good in the end.

-2. Go on regular dates: No more binge watching The Crown for days on end, instead ditch the kiddos, start flirting with your hubby again and head out on regular date nights together.
+2. Go on regular dates: No more refusing to eat greens for days on end, instead ditch the kiddos, start flirting with your hubby again and head out on regular date nights together.
 Chat, eat, laugh, love, repeat.
-(Could be a title for a new tv show right there…) And if you’re a single parent, make time for evenings off, and head out on the tiles with friends.
+(Could be a title for a new tv show right there…).
+We’ve made things easy with a big list of our own tried and tested dinner date destinations.
+And if you’re a single parent, make time for evenings off, and head out on the tiles with friends.
 Dancing and bubbles are essential.

-3. Start delegating: So what if Becky down the road can cope with 52 kids, no helper and whips up gourmet organic feasts on a daily basis.
+3. Start delegating: So what if Evelyn down the road can cope with 52 kids and no helper while whipping up gourmet organic feasts on a daily basis.
 Let her get on with it, and let us start offloading the jobs that other family members can easily take on board.
 No mum shaming or judgey pants here.

 5. Grab some alone time every day: Whilst we’re not suggesting you take off on a retreat every week, we do think that each and every one of us is guilty of rarely putting ourselves first.
 Take up a new hobby, try some volunteering, chill out at a spa, fix your frizz with a visit to the hair salon, or just relax with a daily cup of coffee and reading session, but do it alone!